General Program Overview

 Special Note for International Students

 International students on an F1 visa need to maintain full-time equivalency to stay in status with their visa requirements.
-Such students will need to register for at least 9 credits in the fall and spring semester, while taking the PAC courses.
-As such, in order to qualify for full-time status, they will be required, under advisement by the Director of Graduate Studies, to register for undergraduate computer science classes of level 200 or greater, graduate mathematics courses, and other selectively chosen courses.
+Such students will need to register for at least 10 credits in the fall and spring semester, while taking the PAC courses.
+As such, in order to qualify for full-time status, they will be required, under advisement by the Director of Graduate Studies, to register for undergraduate computer science classes, graduate mathematics courses, and other selectively chosen courses.
 The PAC and undergraduate courses would not be counted towards the master's degree requirements.

 Note that the visa document (certificate of eligibility, form I-20 or DS-2019) will state that the student is in the Preparatory Course Program for the first year.
-Once the student has passed the program, the student will be issued a certificate of eligibility from OISS for the master's program.
+Once the student has passed the program, the student must apply for a change of program I-20 form from OGS for the master's program within the change of program timelines noted on the OGS website.

 For additional information, please refer to our PAC FAQ page.